zorroblue/driver_status/README.md

 # Driver status

-This is an API for a real time driver availabiltiy system.
+This is an API for a real time driver availability system.
 This also includes a standalone website for checking too.

 ## Working:

-There is an Android app  for drivers and it has a straightforward registration and log-in option.
+There is an [Android app](https://github.com/zorroblue/DriverStatusApp)  for drivers and it has a straightforward registration and log-in option.
 Once logged-in, the drivers can change the status in the app and is updated in the dashboard in realtime through API calls.

 ## Running: